-LOAN INVESTMENTS
+LOAN INVESTMENT

-The Company invested \$100,000 in notes and accounts receivable of Lifestyle Innovations, Inc. with a face value of approximately \$1,200,000 in June 2006.
+The Company invested \$100,000 in notes and accounts receivable due from Lifestyle Innovations, Inc. with a face value of approximately \$1,200,000 in June 2006.
 These obligations are expected to ultimately be converted into common stock.
-The Investment Committee and the Board of Directors valued this investment at its cost of \$100,000 at June 30, 2007.
+The Company holds approximately 50% of the debt of LFSI, which is planned to be sold as a pink sheet shell after completion of certain legal procedures.
+A pink sheet shell has a value of approximately \$350,000 plus retaining 3-5% of the new equity.
+The Investment Committee and the Board of Directors valued this investment at \$125,000 at September 30, 2007.